VeronicaAxelsson/mvc-projekt/README.md

 The project is built with the help of the framework [Laravel](https://laravel.com/) <img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="200">

-The main focus of this project is an adventure game, where you travel through the wood in search of the Treasure.
+The main focus of this project is an adventure game, where you travel through the woods in search of the Treasure.

 <img src="public/img/for_readme.jpg" alt="game" width="350"/> <img src="public/img/for_readme2.jpg" alt="game" width="350"/>